Complete positivity and distance-avoiding sets: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Etienne de Klerk for pointing us to references~\cite{KlerkP2007, MotzkinS1965} and Stefan Krupp, Markus Kunze, and Fabrício Caluza Machado for reading an early version of the manuscript and providing useful comments.
+We are also grateful to the anonymous referees who read the paper carefully and made many useful suggestions and corrections.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie agreement number~764759.